azoraw/visualg/README.md

 # Visualg
-App to train algorithms and create fun animations
+App to train algorithms and also create fun animations and wallpapers.

 # Requirements